wp-plugins/drop-shadow-boxes/readme.txt

 horizontal-curve-bottom
 horizontal-curve-both

 = Language Versions =

 Drop Shadow Boxes is currently available in English and Spanish (es_ES).
 The shortcode builder will automatically switch to Spanish if your WordPress installation is in Spanish (es_ES).

 If you'd like to contribute other languages please get in touch with me here: http://www.stevenhenty.com/contact/
+You'll find the .po file in the plugin root.

 = Support =
 If you find any that needs fixing, or if you have any ideas for improvements, please get in touch: